leonstafford/leonstafford.github.io/essays/what_i_believe.md

 Over years of exposure to different people, cultures and philosophies, the most recent to really shake things up for me, were Camus' philosophies on the meaninglessness of human existence.
 In the absurdist view of man being an inherently meaning-seeking creature in a meaningless world.
 His questions on why we get out of bed each day, expressed in The Myth of Sisyphus, and not just commit suicide upon realisation of the meaningless really made me think about things differently.
 It definitely threw me into some depressions, but also gave liberation from otherwise stress inducing situations.

-Just as the world was for a long time considered to be flat or previously mysterious phenomenom came to be reasoned with, I choose to believe that our existence is something as yet unable to be understood.
+Just as the world was for a long time considered to be flat or previously mysterious phenomena came to be reasoned with, I choose to believe that our existence is something as yet unable to be understood.
 And that's fine for me.
 Without conclusive proof that life is meaningless, I choose to keep at least one leg over the side of the fence belonging to optimism.